Laser Skin Resurfacing

-Laser skin resurfacing is ideal for reducing the appearance of mild to moderate lines and wrinkles on the face, as well as tightening the skin so that it is not as loose.
+Laser skin resurfacing is ideal for reducing the appearance of mild to moderate lines and wrinkles on the face, as well as tightening loose skin.
 Laxity is the result of age-related collagen loss, as well as healthy fat depletion and a reduction in elastin and other important molecules in the skin.
-Sun exposure can make the problem worse, since ultraviolet radiation also causes collagen and more to break down, leading premature signs of aging to develop.
+Sun exposure can make the problem worse, since ultraviolet radiation also causes collagen and more to break down, leading to premature signs of aging.

-Different lasers are designed for addressing different concerns.
+Different lasers are designed for addressing different concerns in laser skin resurfacing.
 CO2 laser skin resurfacing is used to treat common age-related skin conditions like fine wrinkles, age spots, sun damage, enlarged oil glands, mild to moderate acne scars, and other, more severe skin irregularities.
 The results are more dramatic, but require more downtime than erbium lasers, which offer more subtle improvements and treat milder signs of aging.

 Laser skin resurfacing can penetrate the skin more deeply and target specific issues in a way that wouldn’t be possible with topical products.
-The treatment improves how the skin is "draped," which can positively impact facial contours in addition to tone.
+Laser skin resurfacing improves how the skin is "draped," which can positively impact facial contours in addition to tone.